koii-network/docs/koii/the-koii-token/add-koii-to-exchange/spl-tokens.md

 <!-- TODO: NO DOCS ON ASSOCIATED TOKEN ACCOUNT -->
 <!-- TODO: REPLACE ALL INTERNAL LINKS TO /docs/more/exchange -->
 Since each `(wallet, mint)` pair requires a separate account on chain.
-It is recommended that the addresses for these accounts be derived from SOL deposit wallets using the [Associated Token Account](https://spl.solana.com/associated-token-account) (ATA) scheme and that _only_ deposits from ATA addresses be accepted.
+It is recommended that the addresses for these accounts be derived from KOII deposit wallets using the [Associated Token Account](https://spl.solana.com/associated-token-account) (ATA) scheme and that _only_ deposits from ATA addresses be accepted.

 Monitoring for deposit transactions should follow the [block polling](/docs/more/exchange#poll-for-blocks) method described above.
 Each new block should be scanned for successful transactions referencing user token-account derived addresses.
 The `preTokenBalance` and `postTokenBalance` fields from the transaction's metadata must then be used to determine the effective balance change.
 These fields will identify the token mint and account owner (main wallet address) of the affected account.